-If it is, it is not hard to understand why when you realise just how many ebooks are published each year.
+If it is, it is not hard to understand why when you realize just how many ebooks are published each year.

 With so many platforms, retailers and of course, authors all fighting for a piece of the ebook market, it is difficult to know where to start in getting an ebook in front of potential book buyers.

-To give some perspective here, a little over a year ago, I looked at the total number of ebooks that were available on Amazon Kindle at that time.
+To give some perspective here, a couple of years ago, I looked at the total number of ebooks that were available on Amazon Kindle at that time.
 Here is that result: Approximately 3.4 million.

-To give some additional perspective to this number, Smashwords has an ebook catalogue of 386,782 ebooks as of today, which is a number that pales when compared to Kindle’s catalogue.
+To give some additional perspective to this number, Smashwords has an ebook catalog of around 400,000 ebooks, which is a number that pales when compared to Kindle’s catalog.

 What chance does your ebook have in a market that is increasing by a million per year?

 Surprisingly, your new ebook stands a good chance if you know what you are doing because so many of these new ebooks are published by authors who DO NOT know what they are doing.